Ministry of Youth and Sports (Palestine)

-The Ministry of Youth and Sports in Palestine is a government agency responsible for overseeing and promoting youth and sports activities in the country.
+The Ministry of Youth and Sports is a government agency responsible for overseeing and promoting youth and sports activities in Palestine.

 The Ministry of Youth and Sports aims to encourage and support the development of sports and physical activity in Palestine, as well as promote the importance of a healthy lifestyle.
 It also provides opportunities for young people to participate in social, cultural and educational programs.

 History

 Ministry of Youth and Sports was established in 1974 and is part of the Palestinian National Authority.
 Its main headquarters was in Jordan, then it moved to the Palestine Liberation Organization.
 The Palestinian ministerial formation of January 7, 1994 was called the Ministry of Youth and Sports.
 A presidential decision dated April 16, 2011 changed the Ministry for Youth and Sports into the Higher Council of Youth & Sports of the present day.

 Responsibilities

 The ministry is responsible for organizing national and international sports events, supporting sports clubs and associations, and providing funding for youth and sports projects.